turboflakes/crunch/README.md

 By default `crunch` tries to connect to your local substrate node on the default websocket port `ws://127.0.0.1:9944`.
 This can be changed by typing one of polkadot main chains - westend, kusama or polkadot.
 Or by changing the substrate websocket url with the option `--substrate-ws-url`.

-`crunch` default subcommand is `flakes`, there are fun messages if you stick with it, or you can choose the regular sub command `rewards` rather than `flakes`.
+`crunch` default sub command is `flakes`, there are fun messages if you stick with it, or you can choose the regular sub command `rewards` rather than `flakes`.
 As you prefer.
 Both sub commands are identical in terms of job execution.
 But logs, messages/notifications differ.

 Essentially `crunch` motto is enjoy **Crunch Bot** while `crunch flakes` :)